 Once the business objective is clear, the next step is to create a plan for getting user input.
 Don’t go into this armed with a bunch of questions and no plan.
 This is a recipe for disaster.
 Remember, bad project requirements are a significant factor in failed software projects.

-If you are thinking about a software project and have questions about gathering requirements, give us a call at 502.495.3936 or email the business development team.
+If you are thinking about a software project and have questions about gathering requirements, give us a call at (812) 285-8766 or fill out our Contact Us form.

 Up Next: Building User Cases